 Temperature sensitive samples shall be shipped on gel ice to the testing laboratories as soon as possible following sample collection.
 All sample shipment procedures will be conducted in accordance with the CLIA-Alaska QAPP.
-A chain of custody form will accompany samples at all times, including during shipment of sample to subcontract laboratories.
+A chain of custody form will always accompany samples, including during shipment of sample to subcontract laboratories.
 All temperature dependent samples must be below 6°C upon receipt.

-B.4 ANALYTICAL METHODS AND REQUIREMENTS
+B.4_ANALYTICAL METHODS AND REQUIREMENTS